An ice city,rebuilt and meltedevery year.

 The carvers, before the crowds.

-The blocks are cut from the frozen river before dawn.
+The blocks for the city are cut from the frozen river before dawn.
 The carvers work the sun-warmed afternoon.
-We bring you out to the river at first light to watch the cut, then to a Russian breakfast at a heated old-town café before the day-trip buses arrive at the festival.
+We bring you out to the river at first light to watch the cut, then to a Russian breakfast at a heated old-town café before the day-trip buses arrive at the festival site.

 Russian Harbin, still standing.

-Harbin was a Russian-built railway town in the early twentieth century.
-Saint Sophia's onion domes and the old Daoliqu district survive.
-We walk it slowly in proper boots, with a long lunch inside, and a stop for the city's signature Russian-style red sausage and Harbin beer.
+Harbin was a Russian-built railway town in the early twentieth century, the Trans-Manchurian Railway hub from 1898 onward.
+Saint Sophia Cathedral's onion domes and the Daoliqu district survive.
+We walk it slowly in insulated boots, with a long lunch inside, and a stop at a working sausage maker for the Russian-style red sausage and Harbin beer the city is known for.

 The winter loop,